5 Best Guitar Amps Under $300 for 2020

 If you are a guitar player looking at amps around the $300 mark you are probably expecting something a little better than the typical practice amp.
-Sure, it has to sound good at bedroom levels, but it would be nice if you could use it to jam with your buddies as well.
-And, it would be a bonus if it had some of the features you see on larger, higher-end amplifiers.
+Sure, it has to sound good at bedroom levels, but it would be nice if it had some of the features you see on larger, higher-end amplifiers.

 It might sound like a tall order, but there are a few amps out there that make the cut.
-In this article you’ll read about some of your top choices and get some advice on which amp might be the best option for you.
+In this article, you’ll read about your top choices and get advice on which amp is the best option for you.

 For the purposes of this review I’m looking at options that meet three specific criteria:

-- It must have enough power for a band situation.
-Your little practice amp was fine for your bedroom, but moving up to a better amp should mean you can take it out of the house and jam with a drummer if you feel like it.
+- It must have enough power.
+Your little practice amp was fine when you were just starting out, but moving up to a better amp should mean you can take it out of the house and jam with friends if you feel like it.

 - It must be a combo.
 If you spend your whole budget on an amp head you will still need a speaker cabinet.
 That’s not the point here.
 You should be able to get everything you need and stay under budget, and that means you’re looking at combo amps.